mncmb/ninevox/mallab/readme.md

 vagrant up
 ```

-The `mentebinaria/retoolkit` installer is downloaded during setup of the box.
-You may install it on your own or use another tooling suite (see section `other tooling suites`).
+[REToolkit](https://github.com/mentebinaria/retoolkit) is downloaded during the setup of the box.
+You have to install it manually after download, or use another tool suite (see section `other tool suites`).

 **IMPORTANT!**